10 Of The Most Fascinating South African Animals To Encounter

-It was hard telling at first what the small African animals were doing.
+It was hard telling at first what the tiny South African animals were doing.
 It looked like they were having sex on the beach – not the cocktail but the activity.
 Then, we realised there was food involved in the orgy.

 The Baboons At The Side Of The Road